Martin J. Ball: Career

 His first position was for one calendar year in 1977 as assistant lecturer in linguistics at the University of Al Fateh in Sebha, Libya.
 From 1978 to 1986 he was Senior Lecturer in Linguistics at the Cardiff School of Speech Therapy, South Glamorgan Institute of Higher Education (now Cardiff Metropolitan University).
 He was Senior Lecturer in Linguistics at the Polytechnic of Wales (now University of South Wales) from 1987 to 1991.
 In 1991 he was appointed to a position at Ulster University, being promoted to Reader in 1994, and Professor in 1997.

 From August 2000 until the summer of 2014, he was Hawthorne-BORSF Endowed Professor II & IV and co-director of the Doris B Hawthorne Center for Special Education and Communicative Disorders in the Department of Communicative Disorders at the University of Louisiana at Lafayette.
 In 2014, he moved to Sweden to take up his recent position, which he left at the end of July 2017.
 He took up an honorary position at Bangor University, Wales, while residing in Cork, Ireland, where his wife Nicole Müller assumed the position of Professor of Speech and Hearing Sciences at University College Cork in February 2017.
-In 2022 he was appointed Visiting Professor at Wrexham Glyndŵr University.
+In 2022 he was appointed Visiting Professor at Wrexham University.

 In 1987 he founded, and edited until the end of 2020, the journal of Clinical Linguistics and Phonetics and served as president of the International Clinical Phonetics and Linguistics Association (ICPLA) between 2000 and 2006.
 He is an honorary Fellow of the Royal College of Speech and Language Therapists (London), elected 2004.
 In 2014, he was elected a Fellow of the Learned Society of Wales.

-Professor Ball has published widely in the areas of clinical linguistics and Celtic linguistics, including 35 books, 50 book chapters, and 100 journal articles.
+Professor Ball has published widely in the areas of clinical linguistics and Celtic linguistics, including over 40 books, 64 book chapters, and over 100 journal articles.

+He is a member of Plaid Cymru along with membership of Cymdeithas yr Iaith Cymraeg and Yes Cymru.